The Robert J. Hill (Jugs Hill) Plaque (Aspen Highlands)

 If anyone has any information that they would like to contribute for use on this page, please send to [email protected]

 .
 Thank you.

-The plaque contains the year "1972," the date of his death.
+The plaque contains the year "1972" at the bottom of it, which is the date of his death.
 (It might also refer to the date the plaque was erected, but this requires further investigation; at the present time the author knows neither the date the plaque was erected nor the identity of the person who erected it.)